 When you order your side of beef – as with our individual cuts – we offer you the choice of grassfed or grain-finished beef.

 Our grass-fed beef is raised 100% on our rich blend of organically-grown field grasses, and nothing else — it is sometimes also called grass-finished beef.
 Grass-fed beef is considered by many people to be the healthiest, most natural form of beef, with the most complex flavour profile and the richest nutritional value.
-However, it does take a little more care to cook it to perfection.
-We always recommend a slow roast followed by a rest, then a hot sear.
+However, it does take a little more care to cook it to perfection — you will find that it has the best texture if you keep it on the rare side of medium.
+We recommend a slow roast to medium-rare, followed by a rest, then a hot sear.

 Our grain-finished beef is also grass-fed for its entire life, plus it’s supplemented with organic whole non-GMO grains to give the meat extra sweetness and tenderness.
 This is the more traditional beef that we’ve been producing at Whispering Meadows for generations, and it’s what we would recommend if you can’t decide between the two options.